What do service staff provide, what do I need to provide?

 All professional vendors arrive early, we are no exception, for any event, wedding or small party, it is standard for set-up to be complete before guest arrival.

 Think of your event like a theater production.
 All the actors and stage hands arrive early to set-up, so that when the audience arrives, the production is ready for the performance.

 Similarly, our staff show up 90 minutes before the start of each and every event for general set-up and orientation.
 (Yes, even buffets.
 Yes, even casual laid back events.)
 They are then able to meet with the host/planner and learn the layout of the event space, find the supplies they need to get set-up, execute that set-up, and troubleshoot as needed.

 We also want to be considerate of the space you have chosen by allowing our staff adequate time after an event to leave the venue as they found it, or often times, better.
 That is why you will also see 60 minutes of breakdown quoted.

 In this 90 minutes of set-up you could reasonably assume staff could: take a dining room in which tables and chairs were set up by a rental company or the venue and set all tables with linen, and place settings.
 You will need to provide a template table so staff know how you would like it to look.
 With a diagram and table numbers they can assist in getting your tables numbered and set flower arrangements.
 Our staff do not have time to add decorative touches, construct items, or assist with furniture set-up.
 We are happy to provide this service, but it is not part of the initial estimate unless explicitly discussed.

-Your wedding planner or family volunteer is going to be busy.
+You are going to be busier than you imagine.
+Your wedding planner is going to be busy.
 They have decor to arrange, family and friends to charm, vendors (including us) to meet with and direct.
-Setting tables, prepping the buffet and managing the nitty gritty details of food set-up is not going to be a priority for them, for us, it is.
+Setting tables, prepping the buffet and managing the nitty gritty details of food set-up (in formal wear) is not going to be a priority for them, for us, it is.